Embedding Dimension Phenomena in Intersection Complete Codes: Introduction

 Unless otherwise specified, throughout this paper the ambient space will be $\R^d$, and the $U_i$ will be (possibly empty) convex sets that are either all open, or all closed.
 We will write $\code(\U)$ instead of $\code(\U, \R^d)$ when the ambient dimension is clear.
 We will also adopt the usual convention in the study of convex codes that $\emptyset$ is contained in all codes, i.e. that there is always a point in the ambient space not covered by any $U_i$.
+In our examples we illustrate open sets with a solid border so that our figures are clean and readable.
+The accompanying text will always specify whether we are regarding the sets in question as open or closed.
+Finally, we will always assume $n\ge 1$ (i.e. that we are not working with an empty set of neurons).

 \begin{definition} A code $\C\subseteq 2^{[n]}$ is called an \emph{open convex} code if it has a realization consisting of convex open sets in $\R^d$.
 Similarly, $\C$ is called \emph{closed convex} if it has a realization consisting of closed convex sets in $\R^d$. \end{definition}